tolo/InterfaCSS/README.markdown

 ### Simple yet powerful styling
-InterfaCSS uses an easy to understand styling [syntax](#StylesheetFormat) that is based on *CSS*, and augmented with some *Sass/Less-*like features, such as *nested declarations* and *constants*.
-Property names are what you expect them to be - i.e. the same as in UIKit, and you can set things like *fonts, colors, images, transform, insets, offsets, rects, enums* and much, much more.
+InterfaCSS uses an easy to understand styling [syntax](#StylesheetFormat) that is based on *CSS*, and augmented with some *Sass/Less*-like features, such as *nested declarations* and *constants*.
+Property names are what you expect them to be - i.e. the same as in UIKit, and you can set things like *fonts, colors, images, transform, insets, offsets, rects, enums* and much, much [**more**](https://github.com/tolo/InterfaCSS/wiki/Stylesheet-Property-Reference).